Filip Jörgensen

-Filip Jörgensen (born 16 April 2002) is a professional footballer who plays as a goalkeeper for Premier League club Chelsea.
+Filip Jörgensen (born 16 April 2002) is a professional footballer who plays as a goalkeeper for club Strasbourg, on loan from club Chelsea.
 Born in Sweden, he plays for the Denmark national team.

 Club career

+Early career

+Born in Lomma, Jörgensen began his career with GIF Nike before joining Malmö FF at the age of six.
+When he was twelve, his family moved to the island of Mallorca where he played with local teams AD Penya Arrabal and Santa Catalina Atlético.
+The family returned to Sweden after one year in Spain, and Jörgensen continued playing with Malmö FF, before being invited back to the island by La Liga club Mallorca, whose academy he joined.
+After one year he joined Villarreal's youth setup in 2017.

 Villarreal

-Born in Lomma, Jörgensen joined Villarreal's youth setup in 2017, after representing Mallorca, AD Penya Arrabal, Santa Catalina Atlético, Malmö FF and GIF Nike Lomma.
+B-team and first team debut

-Jörgensen made his senior debut on 18 October 2020, starting in a 0–1 away loss against SCR Peña Deportiva.
+Jörgensen made his senior debut with the reserves on 18 October 2020, starting in a 0–1 away loss against SCR Peña Deportiva.
 On 12 November, he renewed his contract until 2025.

 Jörgensen made his first team debut on 15 December 2021, coming on as a second-half substitute for Gerónimo Rulli in a 7–1 away victory against Atlético Sanluqueño CF, for the season's Copa del Rey.
 He made his professional debut with the B-side on 14 August 2022, starting in a 2–0 Segunda División away victory against Racing de Santander.

-La Liga Debut
+Breakthrough

 Jörgensen made his La Liga debut on 30 January 2023, starting in a 1–0 home loss against Rayo Vallecano.
 In August, he was promoted to the main squad, being assigned the number 13 jersey.
 In the 2023–24 season, he became the goalkeeper with most saves in La Liga in 143 occasions.
 On 13 June 2024, he extended his contract until 2029.

 Chelsea

-On 30 July 2024, Jörgensen joined Premier League club Chelsea for an undisclosed fee of around £20m, signing a seven-year deal.
+On 30 July 2024, Jörgensen joined Premier League club Chelsea for a reported fee of around £20m, signing a seven-year deal.

+Loan to Strasbourg

+On 11 August 2026, Jörgensen joined Ligue 1 side Strasbourg on loan for the 2026–27 season.